Syllabus Edition

 • Kinetic energy is only dependent on the frequency of the incident radiation

-• Intensity is a measure of the number of photons incident on the surface of the metal
+• Intensity is the rate of energy transferred per unit area and is related to the number of photons striking the metal plate

-• So, increasing the number of photons striking the metal will not increase the kinetic energy of the electrons, it will increase the number of photoelectrons emitted
+• Increasing the number of photons striking the metal will not increase the kinetic energy of the electrons; it will increase the number of photoelectrons emitted

 • However, the energy required to remove an electron from the metal varies because some electrons are on the surface whilst others are deeper in the metal